koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+  -a, --app string   Service application
   -h, --help         help for redeploy
       --use-cache    Use cache to redeploy
 ```

 ### Options inherited from parent commands